 While the cloud offers scalability and flexibility, it will be severely limited by an insufficient network or an inability for migration members to coordinate efforts.
 It is critical to remember your cloud migration’s success is anchored to the network.
 The network is what end users rely on to access cloud resources.
 Additionally, application performance is directly tied to its underlying network.
 As businesses grow, firms are expected to operate and manage applications seamlessly and to scale on demand.
 Only a robust network can be expected to meet this challenge and keep companies competitive in the new digital age.

 One key network challenge created in migrations to the cloud is specifying bandwidth requirements of cloud-hosted applications.
 Cloud-hosted applications should demonstrate similar or better performance vs. on-premise deployments.
-If proper network bandwidth is not available for the application to perform, it will result in latency, degraded user experience and potentially unmet business application requirements.
-An incomplete understanding of the constraints of bandwidth and latency will eliminate the potential advantages of cloud migration.
+If proper network bandwidth is not available for the application to perform, it will result in latency, a degraded user experience and potentially unmet business application requirements.
+An incomplete understanding of the constraints of bandwidth and latency will eliminate any advantages of cloud migration.

 You must seriously consider these network constraints prior to initiating your move.
 Network technology modeling tools can help you evaluate present application performance and identify areas for improvement pre-migration.
 By examining these areas, you can determine and plan application requirements.